shakilmith/documentaion/spring-boot/data-store/h2/index.md

 ```

-Note: You have to annotate the PersonPersistent class by @Component annotation and we here implement the CommnadLine interface in order to save our Person table records when the application starts.
+Note: You have to annotate the PersonPersistent class by @Component annotation and we here implement the CommandLine interface in order to save our Person table records when the application starts.

-8. Run the applicaton.
+8. Run the application.

 9. If you don't change server url, then your application should run on port 8080 in localhost.
 So, invoke the url: http://localhost:8080/h2-console/ and click connect.

 10. Run this command in the command dialog box (right side): SELECT * FROM PERSON;

-You can now see the folloing response:
+You can now see the following response:

 ![Alt text](img-4.jpg)

 That's all.
-You have successfully added h2 database in your applicaton classpath and also populate few demo Person table data in h2 in-memory database.
+You have successfully added h2 database in your application classpath and also populate few demo Person table data in h2 in-memory database.